 Combine the potatoes with garlic cloves, olive oil, salt, and pepper in the crock of the slow cooker.
 Set them to cook and walk away.
 Cooking them in the slow cooker like this means you don’t have to stand by and monitor for overflows like you do when boiling potatoes.

-Water & Milk – Grab 1/2 cup of both water and milk to help smoothen out the dish.
+Water & Milk: Use 1/2 cup each of water and milk to help smoothen out the dish.

 When the potatoes are fork tender, you’ll just need to do the mashing and add the final touches.
 Making these homemade mashed potatoes with cream cheese means they’re deliciously creamy.

 A hand-held electric mixer will make quick work of the potatoes, but you can also use a potato masher.
-I suggest letting the cream cheese come to room temperature before mashing by hand.
+I suggest letting the cream cheese come to room temperature before incorporating it into these mashed potatoes.

 Mash the cream cheese into the potatoes, and add the milk a little at a time until you like the consistency.
 If you’re using the chives, sprinkle them over the top, and serve.